Fool Proof Chile Heat Index

 Capt’n Salsa’s Fool Proof Chile Heat Index, coming to the rescue.

-Now, time to do some good old fashion testing.
+Now, time to do some good old fashioned testing.
 Ready?

 Do not try this with a habanero!